LucasBehrendt/gamers-ground/README.md

  - The products page holds all available products for sale on the site, and features options to view by category, sort products, and view searched products from the search bar in the header.
 Customers can also see how many products are available dynamically when searching or choosing a category.

- - Each listed product is represented in a card, where an image and important information, such as brand, name, rating, price and category is presented.
+ - Each listed product is represented in a card, where an image and important information, such as brand, name, rating, price, and category is presented.

  - For responsivity, products will be listed in rows of three, two or one, depending on what layout fits the screen size best.